Double Eagle Hotel & Casino

 - Responsible for closing out tickets properly in Micros and effectively keeping cash drawer even.

 - Responsible for monitoring Customers leaving restaurant and paying for services rendered before their exit.
 If a customer walks out host/hostess is responsible for notifying Food and Beverage Supervisor or Manager and then the key on duty.

 - Always point out problems you may hear or see to the duty manager or supervisor.

 - Alerts supervisor of any concerns regarding the quality, selection and variety of all food and beverages.

 - Complies with established security policies and procedures.

 - Performs other duties, including special projects, as needed and directed.

-- Communicates and cooperates with other departments to ensure best possible GUEST satisfaction.
+- Communicates and cooperates with other departments to ensure best possible Customer satisfaction.

 - Is a TEAM PLAYER, performs all duties and responsibilities as a team.